plone/volto/docs/source/configuration/slots.md

 ```

 `slot`
+:   String.
+    Required.
-:   The name of the slot, where the slot components are stored.
+    The name of the slot that contains the slot component to unregister.

 `name`
+:   String.
+    Required.
-:   The name of the slot component inside it's the component we want to unregister.
+    The name of the slot component to unregister inside the component.

 `position`
+:   Number.
+    Required.
-:   The component position that we want to remove in the slot component registration.
-Use `getSlotComponent` to find out the position of the registered component that you want to remove.
+    The component position to remove in the slot component registration.
+    Use {ref}`slots-getSlotComponent-label` to find the position of the registered component to remove.

 ### `getSlot`